leejo/using_mojolicious_for_fun_and_nonprofit/presentation.md

 Previously:

-+ 1000 line cgi script (with aforementioned legacy issues)
++ 1000 lines cgi script (with aforementioned legacy issues)
-  + called by 600 line wrapper script (with aforementioned legacy issues)
+  + called by 600 lines wrapper script (with aforementioned legacy issues)
-  + using functions from 1000 line library (with afore...)
+  + using functions from 1000 lines library (with afore...)
-  + using 100 line [custom syntax] template
+  + using 100 lines [custom syntax] template
   + perl 5.10.1 (system perl)

 ---